 Prep - Preheat oven to 350°F and line a baking sheet with parchment paper.
 Set aside.

-Shape cookies - Use a large round cookie cutter to swirl around the cookies to make them perfectly round or use a fork to push in any uneven edges while the cookies are still soft.
-Let cookies cool for 10 minutes before tranferring to a wire rack to cool completely or enjoy while still warm.
+After baking - Immediately after taking them out of the oven, use a large round cookie cutter to swirl the cookies to make them perfectly round or use a fork to push in any uneven edges while the cookies are still soft.

 Freezing cookie dough

 To freeze unbaked cookie dough, scoop the dough out into balls with a scooper.
-Place them on a flat baking tray or cutting board and place the whole tray in the freezer for 15-30 minutes until they become hard to the touch.
+Place them on a flat baking tray or cutting board and place the whole tray in the freezer for 15-30 minutes until they become firm to the touch.
 Transfer all the dough balls to a freezer bag and freeze for up to 2 months.

 Thaw the cookie dough balls in the fridge overnight or at room temperature for a few hours.
 Bake at the original temperature and time.